NocheVolta/FramerBottomSheet/README.md

 ## Framer Vertical Panel

-Component insipirated on a simple pattern used on many apps, like Maps by Apple or Google Maps.
+Framer Vertical Panel is a component based on the bottom sheet view implementation found in apps such as Maps by Apple or Google Maps.

 ### Setup

-1. Copy the `verticalPanelComponent.coffee` file in the modules folder inside your project.
+1. Copy the `verticalPanelComponent.coffee` file in the modules directory inside your project.

 2. Import it using this line one the top of your code view
 `VerticalPanel = require "verticalPanelComponent"`

-3. Create it your first vertical panel using
+3. Create your first vertical panel using
 `panelBuilder = new VerticalPanel`

 ### Default States

-Each vertial panel you have 4 default states, you can overwrite them passing a number, this number is the percentage of the screen that the panel will cover.
-For example, set `middleHeight: 50` will cover the half of the screen with the panel.
+Each vertical panel has 4 default states.
+You can overwrite them by passing a numeric value.
+This number is the percentage of the screen that the panel will cover.
+For example, setting `middleHeight: 50` make the panel cover half of the screen.

 | State name |   Property   | Default value | Description                    |
 | :--------: | :----------: | :-----------: | ------------------------------ |